Q. What is the Welsh Sports Association (WSA)?

-WSA offers a comprehensive range of training services designed specifically for the Sport and Active Recreation sector.
+WSA offers a comprehensive range of training services designed specifically for the Sport and Leisure sector.
 Member discounts are available on all courses.
 Click here for our events calendar and to book a place on our upcoming courses.

 Q. What is the Event Submission Form?

 A. All Members of the WSA have the ability to add National Events via the Event Submission form.
 You will only have access to the Event Submission form through your WSA member log-in and if you have the correct privileges.
 You can submit an Event, or multiple National events via the WSA website.
 Once approved, this will be live on the Homepage and in the ‘Sports Events in Wales’ navigation for all to access!

 Q. How can I subscribe to the WSA e-newsletter?

 A. The WSA’s weekly e-newsletter provides governing bodies and organisations with the latest information on policies, legislation, news and vacancies within sport and leisure.

 To subscribe to our e-newsletter, please click here.

 Q. How do I login into the members area of the WSA website?